PARCO MUSEUM

 The latest collection of works "TOKYO Monster" will be released in advance at the venue!

-Based on the concept of "Harajuku Freestyle", FRUiTS is a street snap magazine that collects photographs of young people dressed in unusual fashion gathered in the Harajuku area of Tokyo.
-The "TOKYO Monster" series, a work that creates new expressions by adding the inspiration received by Asami Kiyokawa to snapshots that strongly reflect street culture and fashion culture taken in the 1990s.
-This is a collection of the latest works by Asami Kiyokawa, which adds the words of playwright and novelist Yukiko Mototani, to about 60 new works and spun from each work.
+Based on the concept of "Harajuku Freestyle", the street snap magazine "FRUiTS" is a collection of photographs of young people dressed in eccentric fashion gathered around Harajuku, Tokyo.
+"TOKYO Monster" series created a new expression by adding the inspiration received by Asami Kiyokawa to snapshots of street culture and fashion culture taken in the 1990s.
+This is the latest collection of works by Asami Kiyokawa, with the words of playwright and novelist Yukiko Mototani, who is spun from each work to about 60 new works.

 Writer profile

-He has attracted attention for his unique technique of embroidery on photographs, and has been active in a wide range of works of art, including costumes, advertisements, videos, spatial design, and product design.
-He has always been presenting works with his own world view.
-In addition, he has a reputation for his works that make women beautiful.
-He has authored the picture book "Night of the Galactic Railway", a collection of works "Beauty Collection", and "Manito".
-The latest work "Secret" is on sale.
-In 2014, he exhibited for the first time in Milano Salone, and many other exhibitions.
-He has won the 2010 VOCA Exhibition Award and the 2012 VOGUE JAPAN Women of the Year.
-Recently, the area of activities has been expanding, such as designing the interior of the Dutch interior brand moooi, which will be the first store in Japan.
+He has attracted attention for his unique technique of embroidery on photographs, and is active in a wide range of works including costumes, advertisements, videos, spatial design, and product design in addition to art works.
+He is always presenting his work with his own worldview.
+In addition, he has a reputation for his work that attracts women beautifully.
+He has authored picture books "Night of the Galactic Railway", a collection of works "Beauty Collection" and "Oto thread".
+The latest work "Himitsu" is now on sale.
+In 2014, he exhibited for the first time in Milano Salone, and there are many exhibitions.
+Major awards include the 2010 VOCA Exhibition and the 2012 Vogue Japan Women of the Year.
+Recently, there has been a wide range of activities, such as designing the interior of the Dutch interior brand "moooi", which will be the first store in Japan.

 http://www.asamikiyokawa.com/